Heike Werner Gallery

 nach oben

-In 1968 Motif Editions, a London based publisher of fine art prints, released a Cybernetic Serendipity collector´s set containing seven lithographs.
-The lithographs were printed after plotter drawings.
+In 1968, Motif Editions, a London based publisher of fine art prints, released a Cybernetic Serendipity collector's set containing seven lithographs.
+The lithographs were printed after machine drawings of computer graphics.

-These lithographs are part of important computer art collections like the one of the Victoria and Albert Museum in London.
-All these computer graphics, which are also shown in the catalogue, were created by Japanese and American pioneers of computer art:
+All of these computer graphics, which are also featured in the catalogue, were created by Japanese and American pioneers of computer art:

 nach oben